markroland/sand-table-build/docs/index.md

 ##### CNC (Computer Numeric Control)

 Now that you have a motorized plotter, you need a way to turn paths into instructions for the motor drivers.
-This is where the concept of Computer Numeric Control or CNC comes in.
+This is where the concept of Computer Numeric Control (CNC) comes in.

-One of the most universally popular CNC languages is [G-code](https://en.wikipedia.org/wiki/G-code), and this is what my build uses with the help of a G-code parser specially designed for use with Arduino - [GRBL](https://github.com/gnea/grbl).
+One of the most universally popular CNC languages is [G-code](https://en.wikipedia.org/wiki/G-code), and this is what my build uses with the help of the [GRBL](https://github.com/gnea/grbl) G-code parser specially designed for use with Arduino.

 - [Official GRBL Site](https://github.com/gnea/grbl)
 - [GRBL Overview](http://www.diymachining.com/grbl/)